Optimal Acceptance of Incompatible Kidneys: Structural Results

 \begin{defassump} $\F(h,k,m)$ is nondecreasing in any component with the other two fixed. \end{defassump}

-\Autoref{desenfail-dis} can be interpreted as meaning that the probability of transplantation failure does not decrease if the patient health deteriorates and/or the kidney quality gets worse and/or the mismatch level increases.
+\Cref{desenfail-dis} can be interpreted as meaning that the probability of transplantation failure does not decrease if the patient state deteriorates and/or the kidney quality gets worse and/or the mismatch level increases.

-The increasing failure rate (IFR) property of a probability distribution is a widely-used concept in reliability theory, used to describe the degradation of a system (e.g., \citet{david1985,ross1996stochastic}).
-A distribution function $F$ is IFR if its failure rate function defined by $f(t)/\bar{F}(t)$, where $f$ is a density or mass function and $\bar{F} := 1-F$ is the complementary (or tail) distribution function, is nondecreasing as a function of $t$.
-For our purposes, we define the IFR property for the transition probability function of a Markov chain.